David S. Pumpkins: Saturday Night Live

 In the season's finale hosted by Dwayne "the Rock" Johnson, Pumpkins reappears in a prerecorded music video called "Rap Song", using the name David S. Pimpkins and wearing a furry hat and jacket.
 Alongside other fictional featured artists, Pimpkins pesters the character played by Kenan Thompson, in a pastiche of "overstuffed all-star rap videos" like DJ Khaled's "I'm the One".
-David S. Pumpkins' parts of the segment are solo, he never appears with any of the other characters in the sketch.
+David S. Pumpkins' parts of the segment are solo; he never appears with any of the other characters in the sketch.

 In 2022, Hanks and Moynihan returned in the season 48 episode hosted by Jack Harlow.
 Viewers began speculating on social media that there was going to be a David S. Pumpkins sketch when Hanks cameoed in an earlier sketch and Moynihan reprised his role as Drunk Uncle on Weekend Update.
 These suspicions were confirmed when Hanks and Moynihan reprised their roles alongside Day (still a regular cast member) as Pumpkins and the skeletons in one of the final sketches of the night.
-As in the original sketch, the three repeatedly show up in a jump scare–themed attraction hosted by Thompson, now set in a prison populated by famous horror movie characters.
-Thompson's operator explains that the ride spent most of its budget on characters like Freddy Krueger and Pennywise the Clown, so Pumpkins was needed to fill the rest of the attraction.
+As in the original sketch, the three repeatedly show up in a jump scare–themed haunted attraction called Cell Block 666 hosted by Thompson, now set in a prison populated by famous horror movie characters, such as Michael Myers and Annabelle (Sarah Sherman).
+Thompson's operator explains that the ride spent most of its budget on characters like Freddy Krueger (James Austin Johnson) and Pennywise the Clown (Michael Longfellow), so Pumpkins was needed to fill the rest of the attraction.
 The patrons in this sketch are a group of friends played by Harlow, Ego Nwodim, and Andrew Dismukes.
 Unlike in the first sketch, Nwodim's character expresses a neutral opinion of Pumpkins, while Harlow outright enjoys him—only Dismukes expresses bewilderment and frustration, particularly at the revelation that Pumpkins is apparently from Ibiza.
 Once again, Pumpkins delivers on his promise to "scare [the group] stupid" by surprising them at the end of the sketch.